krmdel/120_days_of_CUDA_challenge/README.md

 - Implementation of cross model attention mechanism in CUDA

 ## Day 46
-- Implementation of a basic vision language model for image captioning in CUDA
+- Implementation of decoder in CUDA